Astronauts-Making-Limoncello/Distillo-Ergo-Sum/README.md

 Create a Python<=3.7.* environment and install the required packages using the <code>requirements.txt</code> file.

-Note: the provided environment may not work properly on NVIDIA 30XX and up, since it installs old version of PyTorch.
+Note: the provided environment may not properly work with NVIDIA 30XX and up GPUs, since it installs a very old version of PyTorch.
 See utils/modern_NVIDIA_GPUs_env_fix.md for a dirty, yet effective fix.

 #### Data pre-processing

+COMING SOON

+#### Training

+COMING SOON

+#### Inference

 COMING SOON